harvardinformatics/website/content/jbrowse.md

 [JBrowse](https://jbrowse.org/) is a web-based genome browser for visualizing genomic features in common file formats, such as variants (VCF), genes (GFF3, BigBed) and gene expression (BigWig), and sequence alignments (BAM, CRAM, and GFF3).

+Both [JBrowse 1](https://jbrowse.org/jbrowse1.html) and [JBrowse 2](https://jbrowse.org/jb2/) can be launched from the FAS RC VDI (see [Running JBrowse on the FASRC Cluster using Open OnDemand](#running-jbrowse-on-the-fasrc-cluster-using-open-ondemand)).
+JBrowse 2 is generally recommended for new use.

+## JBrowse 2 configuration file (config.json)

+The [jbrowse CLI](https://jbrowse.org/jb2/docs/cli/) can be used to generate the JBrowse 2 [config.json](https://jbrowse.org/jb2/docs/config_guide#intro-to-the-configjson).
+A [Singularity](https://docs.rc.fas.harvard.edu/kb/singularity-on-the-cluster/) image containing the jbrowse/cli npm module is available on the FAS RC cluster, and used in the example below.

+The following sequence of commands initializes a config.json with a set of reference sequences, adds two tracks of files that refer to the reference sequence IDs, and sets the default session to a linear view of the chromosomes (note all files are assumed to be formatted appropriately; see [JBrowse data file formats](#jbrowse-data-file-formats)):

+    :::bash
+    jbrowse_cli=/n/singularity_images/informatics/jbrowse/jbrowse2_v1.3.0.sif
+    singularity exec ${jbrowse_cli} jbrowse add-assembly reference.fa.gz --load inPlace singularity exec ${jbrowse_cli} jbrowse add-track genes.sorted.gff3.gz --load inPlace singularity exec ${jbrowse_cli} jbrowse add-track variants.sorted.vcf.gz --load inPlace singularity exec ${jbrowse_cli} jbrowse set-default-session -v LinearGenomeView

+Note that all data files must exist in the same directory, or subdirectory of, the directory with the config.json file (note that hard links to files located elsewhere on the same file system are possible).

-## JBrowse configuration file (tracks.conf)
+## JBrowse 1 configuration file (tracks.conf)

-The following is an example of a tracks.conf [minimal configuration](https://jbrowse.org/docs/minimal.html) that lets JBrowse infer track types and defaults from file name suffixes (see entries under "Configuring Tracks" section at the aforementioned minimal configuration link for additional configuration options).
+The following is an example of a tracks.conf [minimal configuration](https://jbrowse.org/docs/minimal.html) that lets JBrowse 1 infer track types and defaults from file name suffixes (see entries under "Configuring Tracks" section at the aforementioned minimal configuration link for additional configuration options).

 ```
 [GENERAL]